mcantelon/fashion-quest/doc/source/introduction.rst

 `TADS`_ is reputedly more powerful than Inform, but has a fairly steep learning curve.

-When evaluating IF frameworks, an interesting site is `Cloak of Darkness`_.
-This site links to implementations of the same simple interactive fiction game created using twenty different IF frameworks.
+The `Cloak of Darkness`_ site is useful for comparing interaction fiction frameworks as it contains implementations of the same simple interactive fiction game created using twenty different IF frameworks.

 .. _Inform: http://www.inform-fiction.org/I7/Welcome.html
 .. _ADRIFT: http://www.adrift.org.uk/